Quick Answer

 Signs of Suboxone Misuse & Withdrawal

 Like all medications in the opioid class, Suboxone can cause physical and psychological signs when misused.
-And if you quit taking the drug abruptly, you may experience withdrawal symptoms.
+And if you quit taking the drug abruptly, you may experience opioid withdrawal symptoms.

 Common signs of Suboxone misuse include the following: